Randolph Technical High School: Welding

 Students entering the welding technology program are prepared to perfect both small and large scale welding techniques that are used in various forms of construction.
+Beginning in 2012, Airgas has donated equipment in support of the program.

 Carpentry

 The student learns the construction and repair of buildings and is educated to enter the construction industry.
 The student will be able to read specifications and architectural drawings, follow building codes, and use hand and power tools in construction projects.

 Graduates often work with small independent contractors.

 Electrical shop

 The student learns the theory and laws of electricity; get hands-on experience in construction and maintenance; learns industrial, commercial, and residential wiring in accordance with national and local codes; installs, tests, and repairs appliances.

 Graduates are qualified for entry-level jobs in electrical construction.

 Auto body shop

 The student repairs body parts with sanding and body tools; welds and cuts; and paints vehicles.
 Training often leads to employment in garages and shops in the city.